baltpeter/docs/content/network/vms/1001020-nextcloud.md

 ## Updates

-Nextcloud should be updated automatically through the snap?
+Nextcloud is updated automatically through the snap.

 ## Backups